 But for local service based businesses, or physical location businesses that may expand, trying to save $20/mo now, will cause you a huge headache later.

 To give you a specific example of which providers will and won’t work well for both scenarios, Grasshopper is the best choice for getting an 800 number on your mobile, and RingCentral will do the same, but is way more robust and lets you add pre-programmed office desk phones at any time to your account.

 It’s now easier than ever to setup an 800 number for your business, and you can easily add a toll free number to your cell phone or office line on the cheap with one of these voip services I use for clients.
 The main thing you need to know is, what’s the difference between a forwarding service vs. a business voip phone provider.
 Both are cheaper than adding a toll free number to your existing landline plan, but toll free call forwarding services simply add business phone functionality to your existing cell phone (grasshopper has a cool app for that), and a business voip service will give you the ability to add office phones, softphone apps, and advanced 800 line features like call recording to your plan.
 We’re all budget minded these days, so I would expect you’re looking for the best inexpensive 800 number phone service provider for your small business?
 In this article, we’ll go over the top 5 best 800 number service providers, and which one’s offer the cheapest price, the most minutes/unlimited minutes, and even which plans let you do call tracking for your advertising.
 By the end of this article, you’ll be able to decide which toll free 800 number phone service provider is right for you.

-My Top 3 Picks For The Best Rated 800 Phone Service Providers For Businesses (local and 800/toll free)
+My Top 3 Picks Of The Best Rated 800 Phone Service Providers For Small Businesses (local and 800/toll free)

 #1 Grasshopper Virtual Phone Systems – Manage Your Calls Online Or From Your Office